Dippy the Diplodocus is on the move

 • Norwich Cathedral – Norwich

 Each partner will use Dippy's visit to showcase their local nature and natural history collections, forging new partnerships between regional cultural, scientific and wildlife organisations.

-The tour begins on Dorset’s Jurassic Coast, and ends in Norwich exploring how we may secure a sustainable future.
+The tour will explore how we may secure a sustainable future.
 Along the way, Dippy will draw attention to the rich array of past and present UK biodiversity.